jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 ## Keeping Updated

 1. `git fetch upstream` fetches info about new changes from the upstream remote.
-1. `git merge upstream/main` merges any new changes from the main branch into your current branch.
+1. `git merge upstream/main` merges any new changes from the upstream main branch into your current branch.

 If a change in your code conflicts with a change being merged in, you might have a **Merge Conflict**!
 See [GitHub's documentation (external)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) for resolving conflicts on the command line, or [Microsoft's video (external)](https://www.youtube.com/watch?v=HosPml1qkrg) for resolving conflics in Visual Studio Code.